 Successful inventory control requires data from purchases, reorders, shipping, warehousing, storage, receiving, customer satisfaction, loss prevention and turnover.

-Inventory control enables the maximum amount of profit from the least amount of investment in inventory without affecting customer satisfaction.
+Inventory control enables the maximum amount of profit from the least amount of investment in stock without affecting customer satisfaction.
 Done right, it allows companies to assess their current state concerning assets, account balances and financial reports.
 Inventory control can help avoid problems, such as out-of-stock (stockout) events.
 For example, Walmart estimated it missed out on $3 billion worth of sales in 2014 because its inadequate inventory control procedures led to stockouts.

 An integral part of inventory control is supply chain management (SCM), which manages the flow of raw materials, goods and services to the point where the company or customers consume the goods.
-Warehouse management also squarely falls into the arena of inventory control.
+Warehouse management also squarely falls into the arena of stock control.
 This process includes integrating product coding, reorder points and reports, all product details, inventory lists and counts and methods for selling or storing.
 Warehouse management then synchronises sales and purchases to the stock on hand.

 Inventory management is a higher-level term that encompasses the complete process of procuring, storing, and making a profit from your merchandise or services.
 While inventory control and inventory management may seem interchangeable, they are not.
 Inventory control regulates what is already in the warehouse.
-Inventory management is broader and regulates everything from what is in the warehouse to how a business gets the inventory there and the item’s final destination.
+Inventory management is broader and regulates everything from what is in the warehouse to how a business gets the product there and the item’s final destination.

 Inventory control practices and policies should apply to more than just finished and raw goods.
 The following graphic shows all the things a business might manage using these practices.